nzimm/toolkit/README.md

 can inject arbitrary SQL instructions to a database.
 [Bobby Tables](https://www.xkcd.com/327/) is the go-to example for this exploit.

+### Eavesdropping

 ### Steganography
 In contrast to encryption, steganography entails *concealing* data.
-While data can be concealed in many forms

-### Eavesdropping
+This demo uses image steganography to hide an ascii message inside the pixel data of a PNG file.
+By setting the least significant bit of each pixel to a bit of the message, the colors that make up the image are encoded with the message.
+Where encryption can be detected, the goal of steganography is to hide the data so as not to be detected at all.
+It is used to sneak malware onto victim's computers through advertisements, sometimes called *malvertisement*.